Bike, Walk, Run: Have Fun on The Doodle Trail in Easley, SC

 Doddle Park

-The trail is paved, wide and very stroller and bike-friendly.
-We haven’t made it from one end to the other yet, but every time we go, we walk a little further before turning around and it’s made a great goal for the kids and I to go round trip in one visit.
+The trail is paved, wide, and very stroller and bike-friendly.
+We haven’t made it from one end to the other yet, but every time we go, we walk a little further before turning around.
+It’s made a great goal for the kids and me to go round trip in one visit.

 Doddle Trail bike sign